-- 7.2.7 There is significant potential for additional recreational pressure having adverse effects on the populations of Annex 1 (Golden Plover, Merlin, and Short-eared Owl) and regularly occurring migratory birds (assemblage of breeding birds) within the South Pennine Moors Phase 2 SPA.
-Populations at particular risk are the Golden Plover on Rombalds / Ilkely Moor, the single possible breeding Short-eared Owl on Rombalds / Ilkley Moor, and the Merlin, Peregrine Falcon, Short-eared Owl, Golden Plover and Dunlin breeding on the Moors to the south and west of the South Pennine Towns and Villages.
-Declines in breeding numbers of SPA birds are also likely to result in a reduction in the range of these birds within the SPA, particularly if birds are displaced from isolated moorland blocks such as Rombalds and Ilkely Moors. - 7.2.8 Data from the visitor survey carried out by the Council during July and August 2013 has been analysed to derive estimates of current visiting rates.
+- 7.2.10 There is significant potential for additional recreational pressure having adverse effects on the populations of Annex 1 (Golden Plover and Merlin) and regularly occurring migratory birds (assemblage of breeding birds) within the South Pennine Moors Phase 2 SPA.
+Populations on Rombalds / Ilkley Moor at particular risk are the Golden Plover and the single Merlin and Peregrine Falcon territories recorded in 2014.
+Merlin, Peregrine Falcon, Short-eared Owl, Golden Plover and Dunlin breeding on the moors to the south and west of the Haworth are also at risk.
+Declines in breeding numbers of SPA birds are likely to result in a reduction in the range of these birds within the SPA, particularly if birds are displaced from isolated moorland blocks such as Rombalds and Ilkley Moors. - 7.2.11 Data from the visitor survey carried out by the Council during July and August 2013 was analysed to derive estimates of current visiting rates.
 The results suggest that the northern part of the SPA at Rombalds and Ilkley Moors is much more frequently visited (c.131,954 annual visits) than the moors to the south and west of Haworth (c.
 69,480).
-Summing these figures for north and south to give overall Bradford district visits to the SPA, the current annual estimated figure is in the region of 201,434.
-This can be expected to increase in the context of proposals in the Publication Draft Core Strategy.
-This figure indicates visits from Bradford residents only and not from those living outside the district. - 7.2.9 The summary of key findings from the analysis of visitor survey data and research relating to disturbance to breeding birds, presented in 5.7.38, indicates causes for concern in relation to cumulative impacts resulting in adverse effects on ecological integrity.
-Locating development
+Summing these figures for north and south to give overall Bradford district origin visits to the SPA, the current annual estimated figure is in the region of 201,434.
+This can be expected to increase in the context of Core Strategy housing targets.
+These figures indicate visits from Bradford residents only and not from those living outside the district. - 7.2.12 The visitor survey data were further analysed to estimate the penetration distance of the average visitor to the SPA (i.e. the average straight line distance between the point of access and the furthest part of the SPA visited during their visit).
+This showed that average penetration distance on the moors to the south and west of Haworth was 1,856m, encompassing 2,035ha of potentially disturbed nesting habitat.
+On Rombalds and Ilkley Moors the penetration distance was 1,951m, resulting in 2,336ha of potentially disturbed habitat. - 7.2.13 The summary of key findings from the analysis of visitor survey data and research relating to disturbance to breeding birds, presented in 6.7.38, indicates causes for concern in relation to cumulative impacts resulting in adverse effects on ecological integrity.
+Locating development further away from the SPA allows a greater measure of confidence that residual impacts can be successfully managed and mitigated. - 7.2.14 The distances travelled to reach the SPA were also analysed to explore whether an approximate visitor catchment area could be established.
+The resulting cumulative distribution curve is shown at Figure 6.9 and shows that 85% of Bradford district residents travelled from within approximately 7km to reach the South Pennine Moors SAC/SPA in summer 2013.
+This is the zone within which provision of alternative recreational sites is likely to be most effective in deflecting regular visitors (especially dog walkers) away from the SPA.

-- further away from the SPA allows a greater measure of confidence that residual impacts can be successfully managed and mitigated. - 7.2.10 The distances travelled to reach the SPA were also analysed to explore whether an approximate visitor catchment area could be established.
-The resulting cumulative distribution curve is shown at Figure 5.9 which shows that 85% of Bradford residents travelled from within approximately 7km to reach the South Pennine Moors SAC/SPA in summer 2013.
-This is the zone within which provision of alternative recreational sites is likely to be most effective. - 7.2.11 The Core Strategy has responded to these risks within policy SC8 which prevents a net increase in dwellings within 400m of the SPA, and requires residential developments within up to 7km of the SPA to provide or contribute to additional natural greenspace for recreation, and implementation of access management and monitoring measures within the SPA to reduce the impacts of recreational pressure.
+7.2.15 The Core Strategy has responded to these risks within Policy SC8 which prevents a net increase in dwellings within 400m of the SPA, and requires residential developments within up to 7km of the SPA to provide or contribute to additional natural greenspace for recreation, and implementation of access management and monitoring measures within the SPA to reduce the impacts of recreational pressure.